-Under PRI’s Driving Meaningful Data program, we will work with our signatories to engage and provide feedback on the exposure drafts.
-This will include:
+Under PRI’s Driving Meaningful Data program, we are working with our signatories to engage on ISSB standard-setting.
+So far this has included:

-- A signatory briefing note summarising the ISSB’s proposed requirements
+- A signatory briefing note summarising the ISSB’s inaugural standards

 - Direct institutional engagement through participation in the ISSB Technical Reference Group, the IFRS Advisory Council, the Integrated Reporting and Connectivity Council and the ISSB Partnership Framework for Capacity Building in Developing and Emerging Economies